Skip to content

 **kwargs Any Additional arguments passed to create_scalar_index

-Note: For distributed scalar indexing, currently only "INVERTED", "FTS" and "BTREE" index types are supported.
+Note: For distributed scalar indexing, currently only "INVERTED", "FTS", "BTREE" and "BITMAP" index types are supported.

 Return Value